o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 o3de.bat register -gp GEM_PATH -espp ENGINE_PATH
 ```

 Registers all of the Gems in the specified path.
 This command recursively scans the specified path and registers all of the paths that have a valid `gem.json` file.
-For each Gem, this command adds the Gem to the `o3de_manifest.json` file.
+This command adds each Gem to the `o3de_manifest.json` file.

 ```cmd
 o3de.bat register --all-gems-path ALL_GEMS_PATH